Small changes to help you save R400 every month

 Cut out your gym membership

-This is a no-brainer, if you want to save money gym at home.
+This is a no-brainer if you want to save money gym at home.
 You’ll save on petrol and the annually increasing gym fee.
-Gather some neighbours start a jogging club, it’ll cost you nothing.
+Gather some neighbors start a jogging club, it’ll cost you nothing.

 Cigarettes must go.

 Your cigarette budget every month over a year could pay a portion of your child’s school fees or a vacation at the end of the year.
 When you stop smoking you become healthier and save extra money.

 We all know that December comes with a lot of spending and family expectations, joining a stokvel where you save up for things you know you will need either in December or in the new year will make life so much better.
 Whether it’s a travel, grocery or school uniform stokvel, putting money away helps a great deal in the long run.

 Other places you can save up money

 - Save your bonus or use it to pay off your credit card.